-- New (Rf200, Rf200i, and Rf4X) Click this button to open a new method file using the default method settings for the detected column media and size. - Open Click this button to open a method file stored on the system's internal hard drive. - Save Click this button to save any modifications to the current method file.
+- New (Rf+ systems, including those equipped with 4x) Click this button to open a new method file using the default method settings for the detected column media and size. - Open Click this button to open a method file stored on the system's internal hard drive. - Save Click this button to save any modifications to the current method file.
 Note that if you attempt to save modifications to a default method file, the FILES [6.3.6] window will open instead so you can rename the file.
 This preserves the default method.
-If you do wish to edit and save the system's default methods, use the "TOOLS>EDIT DEFAULTS [6.2.3.4]" command instead.

-- Save As Click this button to open the FILES [6.3.6] window.
+If you do wish to edit and save the system's default methods, use the "TOOLS>EDIT DEFAULTS [6.2.4.4]" command instead. - Save As Click this button to open the FILES [6.3.6] window.
 From this window you can rename the current method and save it on the system's internal storage. - Exit Click this button to close the Method Editor and return to the MAIN WINDOW [6.3.1]. - Gradient Optimizer Click this button to open the GRADIENT OPTIMIZER [6.3.3] window.
-This feature produces an optimized gradient optimized based on your TLC retention factor data. - Column Data (Rf200, Rf200i, and Rf4X) Click this button to open the COLUMN DATA [6.3.4] window.
-This window reports information about the column installed in the system. - Time to CV / CV to Time Click this button to toggle the Run Length (X-axis) units between minutes and COLUMN VOLUMES [ON-LINE].
-You can configure PeakTrak's default Run Length units by changing the CONFIGURATION [6.3.10] settings.
+This feature produces an optimized gradient optimized based on your TLC retention factor data. - Column Data (Rf+ systems, including those equipped with 4x) Click this button to open the COLUMN DATA [6.3.4] window.
+This window reports information about the column installed in the system. - Time to CV / CV to Time Click this button to toggle the Run Length (X-axis) units between minutes and COLUMN VOLUMES (online).
+You can configure PeakTrak's default Run Length units by changing the CONFIGURATION [6.3.13] settings.